tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-7-chatgpt-fun.md

 ## Behind the scenes

 To generate the above content through ChatGPT, I first typed out a bulleted outline as a brainstorm.
-I then asked ChatGPT to write an 800 word essay expanding on the outline's point.
-From that original content generation, I asked ChatGPT to elaborate on some other points, which I then inserted into the original draft.
+I then asked ChatGPT to write an 800 word essay expanding on the outline's points.
+From that original content generation, I asked ChatGPT to elaborate on some other ideas, which I then inserted into the original draft.
 I made a few minor adjustments to the content, that's all.
 It took 5 minutes.

 ## Same content but in the style of Emily Dickinson